 We all face the common issue of our cellphones running out of power during urgencies.
 Dozens of inventive charging technologies across the world are being worked up to enhance battery power solutions.
 But what if we could get rid of using batteries for cellphones instead?
-A group of researches of the University of Washington is going forward with this approach, resulting in unveiling battery-free cellphone.
+A group of researches at the University of Washington is going forward with this approach, resulting in an unveiling battery-free cellphone.

 The battery-free cellphone of the group is able to use energy from ambient light and radio waves, according to a recent paper published.
 The current model is in the prototype stage as of yet.
 But the group has already found a way to convert analog sound signals into digital signals, which can be processed by a cellphone.
 This was the biggest puzzle to sort out for the group to transform the technology into a reality.

 Shyamnath Gollakota, one of the authors of the published paper, said in a UW press release that they have built “the first functioning cellphone that consumes almost zero power”.
 Gollakota works as an associate professor for the UW’s Paul G. Allen School of Computer Science & Engineering.